mixuala/adventures-in-AI/slides.md

 		> decision: action based on predictions

-3. What does it looks like?
+3. What does that looks like?

+> show an example of learning by data

 4. How does it work?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQ4NTA4NTg4LC0xNDU1ODEwOTM5LC0yNT
-gxMDM5NjcsLTE1MzQ5OTA2NDQsMjA0MDI5NzYyMl19
+eyJoaXN0b3J5IjpbMTE3ODEyNjc1MiwtMTQ1NTgxMDkzOSwtMj
+U4MTAzOTY3LC0xNTM0OTkwNjQ0LDIwNDAyOTc2MjJdfQ==
 -->